cahity/PL-HW4-Tester/README.md

 make valgrind   #check memory leak make clean      #clean after execution
 ```
+- Note that this tester is not absolute, it can run wrongly in the cases where output order is arbitrary.
+Check your FAILED solutions manually.

 ## Want to add test cases?
 - You **must** create *input**x**.txt*, *output**x**.txt* and *yourOutput**x**.txt* in testCases folder where: